patrickwick/binutils/README.md

     * sections cannot be reordered
 * testing is difficult due to scattered use of the file system and nested code

-There are many possible optimizations that won't be done before the existing zig objcopy feature set without the limitations is achieved.
+There are many possible optimizations that won't be done before the existing zig objcopy ELF to ELF feature set without the limitations is achieved.
 Input file modifications are avoided as much as possible, i.e.: sections and headers are only relocated when necessary.

 ## Usage